Code-Institute-Submissions/getMyTattoo/README.md

 Another thing will be adding custom meta content for description for each page, using Jinja language.

+A limit of the search functionality right now is that users can search for a single word.

+If a user wanted to add some filters (for instance, search for an artist who has a specific style in a specific city), right now it is not possible.
+So this is something that needs to be implemented.

 ---

 ## Technologies Used